 By 2014 ,, the GOVT is getting rid of some 60% of 2,800,, native English teachers in the country,,, just too many fake university degrees,,, drugs,,,paedophiles,,, will replace with nationals.

 If you are dire and need help ,, our bike club can make you a loan,until you get back home.

-You should not have any problem ,, bringing in your bike, to Korea, on temporary permit,,, for transit.
-(Though German registered bikes had problem,in July.
-In my minds eye there are no problems, no matter, which country you bring it from)
+You should not have any problem ,, bringing in your bike, to Korea, on temporary permit,,, for transit, including German registered bikes and Swiss license holders.

 Make sure to bring all your paper work for the bike and international driving license.
-Make several copies of all your documents (passports, photos, license, registration,, insurance,,) in advance as you will be asked at many points.
+Make several copies of all your documents (passports, photos, license, registration,, insurance,, shipping docs) in advance as you will be asked at many points.

 Find out what papers are needed from your side.

 She normally charges USD 100, for the clearance.
-She can also book a ferry for you,, but some how you have to pay her in advance,, as July - August ,, Russians are coming down en masse to enjoy Korean summer.
+She can also book a ferry for you,, but some how you have to pay her in advance for the ferry part,, as July - August ,, Russians are coming down en masse to enjoy Korean summer.
 So you need to make early booking. http://www.dbsferry.com/main/main.asp to Vladivostok ( Customs Clear three days)

-You will be getting your bike out of ICN cargo terminal,, which case you will have to take a ferry from the airport terminal, which is an island,,to city of Inchon,, a real pain in the butt,, or break the law and make a run for the Gimpo airport, where you can get off the motorway...(Make sure you run through the HiPass auto pay gates not the manual pay window.
+If you bring the bike by air.. you will arrive at the ICN cargo terminal,, which case you will have to take a ferry from the airport terminal, which is an island,,to city of Inchon,, a real pain in the butt,, or break the law and make a run for the Gimpo airport, where you can get off the motorway...(Make sure you run through the HiPass auto pay gates not the manual pay window.
 The penalty is USD 300 and a police arrest, so you have to show up for a court date.
 Or you can play dumb and dumber,, I am on my way to Russia etc)